-The Company has sufficient capital resources to continue with its corporate activities and the planned exploration and evaluation activities in Mexico, and to meet its other working capital requirements for the next twelve months, unless a significant number of further acquisitions are considered.
+The Company currently has a working capital deficit of \$673,110, and may not necessarily have sufficient capital resources to continue with its corporate activities, the planned exploration and evaluation activities on its mineral properties, and to meet its other working capital requirements for the next twelve months.
+However, the Company is currently looking at various acquisitions of companies with cash funds, or raise further funds through a financing may be required.